evkx/evkx.github.io/content/models/lotus/eletre/Eletre_R/_index.md

 ## Infotainment

-You can choose between two sound systems on the Lotus Eletre R. With the Lotus Sound System, you get eight speakers with a max system output of 200 watts.
+You can choose between two sound systems on the Lotus Eletre R. With the KEF Sound System, you get 15 speakers with a max system output of 1380 watts.
 With the KEF Reference System, you get 23 speakers with a max system output of 2160 watts.

 ## Lights